dmlc/gluon-nlp/docs/examples/sentence_embedding/elmo_sentence_representation.md

 # Extract Sentence Features with Pre-trained ELMo

 While word-embeddings have been shown to capture syntactic and semantic information of words and have become a standard component in many state-of-the-art NLP architectures, their context-free nature limits their ability to represent context-dependent information.
-Peters et. al. proposed a deep contextualized word representation method, called Embeddings from Language Models, or ELMo.
+Peters et. al. proposed a deep contextualized word representation method, called Embeddings from Language Models, or ELMo [1].
 This model is pre-trained with a self-supervising task called bidirectional language model, and they show that the representation from this model is powerful and improves the state-of-the-art on many tasks such as question-answering, natural language inference, semantic role labeling, coreference resolution, named-entity recognition, and sentiment analysis.

 In this notebook, we show how to use the model API in GluonNLP to automatically download pre-trained ELMo model, and generate sentence representation with this model.